 Silver Salmon are a great way to pass time between trout bites.
 The Silvers run large (10-15lbs or bigger) and have a ton of zip behind them.
 We love casting spinners or stripping flys, the aggressiveness shown by these fish is second to none.

-While the cool temperatures of October may discourage the faint of heart, it shouldn’t.
+While the cool temperatures of October may discourage the faint of heart, they shouldn’t.
 The fishing is still spectacular.

 The crowds of summer have subsided and you can often feel that you are the only person in the entire wilderness.
 The feeling of space is incredible.